 However, if you are a newbie angler, it is better to stick to the normal line and not start using a customized line until you are more skilled.

-Before you know how to learn how to put a line on your baitcasting reels?
-You must understand what a baitcast reel is and what it is used for?
+Before you know how to learn how to put a line on your bait caster, You must understand what a baitcasting reel is and what it is used for?

 What is a baitcasting reel?

-When casting with a baitcasting reel, the fishing line winds in a straight line from the spool for a further distance than other reels, cast in circular motions.
+When casting with a baitcasting reel, the fishing line winds in a straight line from the spool for a further distance than other reels cast in circular motions ((as spincast reel)).

-However, fishing with baitcasting reels can be a little difficult and challenging, and they require more time to practice and master to feel comfortable using them.
+However, fishing with baitcasting reel can be a little difficult and challenging, and they require more time to practice and master using them.
 Once you get used to them, you will be capable of casting them with more accuracy and angling precision.

 The line can be categorized according to its functions, usage, and styles of fishing.
 Each is having specific properties that facilitate anglers to target different goals in fishing.